ebprado/AMBARTI/README.md

 # Y_{ij} ~ N(mu_{ij}, sigma^2_E)
 # with
 # mu_{ij} = mu + alpha_i + beta_j + sum_{q=1}^Q lambda_q*gamma_iq*delta_jq
-# AA = sum_{q=1}^Q lambda_q*gamma_iq*delta_jq
-# Our idea is to estimate alpha_i + beta_j parametrically and the component AA via BART.
+# Our idea is to estimate alpha_i + beta_j parametrically and the component
+# "sum_{q=1}^Q lambda_q*gamma_iq*delta_jq" via BART.

 # Notation
-# Y_ij = response (e.g. yield) for genotype i and environment j, i = 1, ..., I genotypes and j = 1, ..., J environments
+# Y_ij = response (e.g. yield) for genotype i and environment j, i = 1, ..., I
+# genotypes and j = 1, ..., J environments
 # mu is the grand mean
 # alpha_i is the genotype effect
 # beta_j is the environment effect
 # lambda_q is the q-th eigenvalue q = 1,.., Q of the interaction matrix
 # Q is the number of components used to model the interaction.
-Usually Q is fixed at a small number, e.g. 2
+Usually Q is fixed
+# at a small number, e.g. 2
 # gamma_{iq} is the interaction effect for the q-th eigenvector for genotype i
 # delta_{iq} is the interaction effect for the q-th eigenvector for environment j
 # E_{ij} is a residual term with E_{ij} ~ N(0, sigma^2_E)
-# Usually these models have quite complicated restrictions on the gamma/delta/lambda values but Josse et al show that these are not fully necessary
+# Usually these models have quite complicated restrictions on the gamma/delta/lambda
+# values but Josse et al show that these are not fully necessary

 # Priors
 # alpha_i ~ N(0, s_alpha^2)